AadityaBhure/smallProjects/Bank Managment System/README.md

 6. **Fixed Deposit (FD)**:
     - Create a fixed deposit by specifying the amount and tenure.
 Manage your FD through the application.

-7. **Loan Management**:
-    - Apply for a loan, view your loan details, and manage repayments.

 ## Contributing